 Whole foods are rich in essential nutrients and don’t contain added chemicals found in processed food.
-Eating wholemeal grain bread and food rich in fibre will keep your energy level high all day through.
+Eating wholemeal grain bread and fibre-rich food will keep your energy level high all day.

 Sugar snacks, cakes, chips, and all processed food with added sugar or sweeteners, all soda drinks only create fake energy, which means you need to eat again and again after a short time.
 It also stimulates your body to excessively produce insulin due to a sugar spike in your blood.

 This may lead to diabetes in the long term.
-I never eat food made out of refined flours.
+I never eat food made out of refined flour.
 Instead, I eat wholemeal cereals like oats, Khorasan wheat, rye and more seeds.

 Shop at local fruits and veggies markets or on your way

 Everywhere in Australia, you can find local fruits and vegetable markets.

 In cities like Sydney or Melbourne, and Adelaide there are several Australian markets.
 In suburbia, many farmers are selling their local products.
 A good rule is to ask the tourist offices or the locals for advice and directions.

 Lots of fresh fruits and vegetables.

 Eat plenty of fresh fruits and fresh vegetables.
-This is the best way of providing your body with all vitamins and minerals to function optimally.
+This is the best way to provide your body with all the vitamins and minerals to function optimally.
 Australia is a country with a fantastic offer of fruits and veggies.
-Northern Australia is a source for excellent tropical fruits like avocados, mangos and more nuts.
+Northern Australia is a source of excellent tropical fruits like avocados, mangos and nuts.